Michael I. Roth: MONY

-In 1988, Roth joined the Mutual Life Insurance Company of New York as their chief financial officer.
+In 1988, Roth joined the Mutual Life Insurance Company of New York as chief financial officer.
 In 1990, he was named president and chief operating officer succeeding James B. Farley, who continued as chairman and chief executive.
 In September 2003, AXA Financial, Inc. announced a takeover offer of $1.5 billion for MONY Group of New York, which Roth supported but some of its largest shareholder's, including Highfields Capital Management, Third Avenue Management, Southeastern Asset Management and Advisory Research, immediately objected to as being too low.
 The offer was accepted by shareholders in May 2004, and on July 8, 2004, MONY became a wholly owned subsidiaries of European insurer, allowing AXA to become "the fourth-largest seller of variable annuities in the United States and the largest seller of variable life insurance."

 As part of the takeover, Roth stood "to receive as much as $23.3 million, including payments for vested stock options".
 Additionally, Mony's president and CEO, Samuel J. Foti (who joined the company in 1988 from the Metropolitan Life Insurance Company), may get as much as $16.4 million; the chief investment officer, Kenneth M. Levine (who joined MONY in 1972), as much as $12.7 million; and the chief financial officer, Richard Daddario, as much as $9.13 million.